Warner Bros. Pictures is saving cinema.

 The Business as Usual Problem

-Even before anyone was experimenting with same-day release theater attendance was on the decline.
+Even before anyone was experimenting with same-day release, theater attendance was on the decline.
 Pointing a finger at piracy is overly simplistic.
 There are more entertainment options than ever before.
 Yet Hollywood and cinemas have done very little to change an outdated film-going experience.
 The multiplex model has been around for nearly 60 years (thanks, AMC Parkway).
 Sixty.
 Years.
 Most of the innovation that is happening is simply wedging small ideas into the old model.
-Sure your theater now has reclining massage chairs, but you’re going to pay for it through increased ticket prices.
+Sure, your theater now has reclining massage chairs, but you’re going to pay for it through increased ticket prices.
 Is the issue really that seats aren’t comfortable?
 Or is it that one night at the cinema for a family of four costs the same as a six-month Netflix subscription?

 Okay, thanks for the rant, but will the Warner Bros.
 Pictures model save cinema?

 We need more data.
 We need data not skewed by fluctuating pandemic calendars.
-What it does look like is the Warner Bros.
+What it does look like is that the Warner Bros.
 Pictures’ decision has given reopening cinemas a longer runway to use for lift-off.
 Cinemas can be confident knowing Warner Bros. is committed to the calendar.
 In many cases, the other distributors have left big question marks and uncertainty.
-Black Widow has moved so many times few theaters can confidently plan for a release on May 7, 2021.
+Black Widow has moved so many times that few theaters can confidently plan for a release on May 7, 2021.
 Warner Bros. seems to have reflected on the Tenet kerfuffle and decided it was healthier to stop, uh, messing with time.